Our latest news & views

 This service is particularly useful in marketing and advertising, where slogans and straplines might have nuanced or dual meanings, for example.
 Rather than only doing a direct translation, highly qualified writers and linguists will recreate the spirit and tone of the intended messaging.

 Document translation is a broad topic, involving the interpretation of a wide variety of documents across all industries.
 Its something many people wrongly assume can quickly be done using online machine translation systems, such as Google Translate.
 We have to say that we wholeheartedly disagree!

 Documents – whether they are from the financial industry or the healthcare industry – are frequently packed with industry-specific information and terminology, all of which require a lot of care and attention to translate accurately into a different language.
 You can take a look at our blog post about the importance of professional document translation for more information.

 At Brightlines, we can translate into all commercial languages and aren’t daunted by looming deadlines.
 Take, for example, Western Union.
-When it came to delivering marketing materials for a new European roll out, they needed a translation partner who could be trusted to manage a huge project for multiple markets.
+When it came to delivering marketing materials for a new European roll-out, they needed a translation partner who could be trusted to manage a massive project for multiple markets.
 We were subsequently tasked with the translation of the complete campaign, including a website, a Global Pay app, and marketing materials for every major market.
-The Brightlines team not only checked and proofread every syllable, they also brought the essence of the Western Union brand to life across an incredibly diverse range of languages.
+The Brightlines team not only checked and proofread every syllable, but they also brought the essence of the Western Union brand to life across an incredibly diverse range of languages.